-- Reassure parents whose child seem to be taking a long time to settle into the Nursery.
+- Reassure parents whose children seem to be taking a long time settling into the nursery.

-- Introduce new families into the group on a staggered basis, for example two new children each day for a week rather than ten new children all at once.
+- Introduce new families into the setting on a staggered basis, for example two new children each day for a week rather than ten new children all at once.

 We believe that children settle best when they have a key person to relate to.
-Research shows that a key person approach benefits the child, the parents, the staff and the setting.
-By providing secure relationships in which children thrive, parents have confidence, staff members are committed and the setting is a happy and dedicated place to attend or work.
+Research shows that a key person approach benefits the child, the parent, the staff and the setting by providing secure relationships in which children thrive, parents have confidence, staff are committed and the setting is a happy and dedicated place to attend and work.

 Children cannot play or learn successfully if they are anxious and unhappy.
-Our settling procedures aim to assist parents to help their children to feel comfortable in the nursery.
-They will then benefit from what it has to offer, and be confident that their parents will return at the end of the session.
+Our settling procedures aim to help parents to help their children to feel comfortable in the nursery, to benefit from what it has to offer, and to be confident that their parents will return at the end of the session.

-We will ensure that the service we provide is fully inclusive in meeting the needs of all children, particularly those that arise from their ethnic heritage, social and economic background, and gender ability of disability.
-Our setting is committed to anti-discrimination practice to promote equality of opportunity and to also value diversity for all children and families.
+We will ensure that our service is fully inclusive in meeting the needs of the children, particularly those that that arise from their ethnic heritage, social and economic background, and gender ability or disability.
+Our setting is committed to anti-discrimination practice to promote equality of opportunity and value diversity for all children and families.
 We aim to:

 - Provide a secure and accessible environment in which all our children can flourish and in which all contributions are considered and valued.